Command17/Hammering/README.md

 ![hammering](assets/hammering.gif)

-Hammering is an enchantment that can be put on hammers, it mine a 3x3 area and with each level the depth increases.
+Hammering is an enchantment that can be put on hammers.
+It allows for mining a 3x3 area and with each level the depth increases.

-Hammering has 3 levels, means on level 3 it mines a 3x3x3 area.
+Hammering has 3 levels, which means on level 3 it mines a 3x3x3 area.

 **The enchantment can be disabled by sneaking**